 Actuarial valuations require the use of hypotheses on discount rates, salary increases, mortality tables, increases in Social Security contribution bases and increases in the Consumer Price Index.
 These estimations are subject to uncertainty due to the long settlement period of these commitments.
-Liabilities corresponding to these commitments as of 31 December 2019 amounted to 115 thousand euros (Note 15).
+Liabilities corresponding to these commitments as of 31 December 2019 amounted to 115 thousand euros, compared to 218 thousand euros for financial year 2018 (Note 13).